 History of Electric Motors

 In 1821, following the discovery of the phenomenon of electromagnetism by the Danish chemist Hans Christian Ørsted, the English physicist Michael Faraday built two devices to produce what he called an electromagnetic rotation.
-These devices consist of the continuous circular motion of a magnetic field around a wire.
-When making the demonstration, the first description was that of the current electric motor, alternating current, it was patented in 1887 by the Serbian physicist Nikola Tesla.
+These devices consist of the continuous circular movement of a magnetic field around a wire.
+When making the demonstration, the first description was that of the current electric motor, alternating current, patented in 1887 by the Serbian physicist Nikola Tesla.

-It is not clear who is the father of asynchronous machines.
+It is not very clear who is the father of asynchronous machines.
 This title is disputed by three inventors: Nikola Tesla, Galileo Ferraris and Michail Ossipowitsch.

-In 1885 Ferraris published an experiment and, subsequently, published a theory on the asynchronous motor in April 1888.
-Finally, in 1889 a German electrician of Russian origin named Michail Ossipowitsch Doliwo-Dobrowolski invented the first three-phase asynchronous motor of squirrel cage .
-Aquet last electric motor was built industrially from 1891.
+In 1885 Ferraris published an experiment and subsequently published a theory about the asynchronous motor in April 1888.
+Finally, in 1889 a German electrician of Russian origin named Michail Ossipowitsch Doliwo-Dobrowolski invented the first asynchronous three-phase current squirrel cage motor. .
+This last electric motor was industrially built starting in 1891.